August 23, 2021

 When to Get Professional Help

-It is always a good idea to talk with your doctor if you are experiencing depression, even if it is mild.
+During your annual wellness check-up, your doctor will likely screen you for depression by asking a few standard questions.
+And it is always a good idea to bring up the topic if you are experiencing depression, even if it is mild.
 Depression impacts all areas of your health and well-being.
 Your doctor will carefully evaluate your medical history, perform a physical exam, and work with you to determine the best course of action.